Reavers (comics)

-The Reavers are a team of criminal cyborgs appearing in American comic books published by Marvel Comics.
-The most significant team of Reavers were dedicated to the destruction of the mutant X-Men, and a number of them especially wanted to take revenge on Wolverine in particular.
-The name Reavers was originally used by a gang of Australian cyborgs.
-The name later referred to a group under the leadership of Donald Pierce, consisting of the three survivors from the original Reavers along with other cyborgs.
+The Reavers are a fictional team of criminal cyborgs appearing in American comic books published by Marvel Comics.

+In the Marvel Universe, the Reavers are characters dedicated to the destruction of the X-Men and a number of them especially wanted to take revenge on Wolverine in particular.
+The group are assembled under the leadership of character Donald Pierce and consist of three survivors from a group of Australian cyborgs who formed the original 'Reavers', along with other cyborgs.

-The aforementioned Reavers are different from the Reavers of the planet Arcturus IV, who exist in the future of the alternate reality Earth-691 and are involved in the histories of the Guardians of the Galaxy members Starhawk and Aleta.
+The Reavers are not to be confused with the Reavers, who are involved in the histories of the Guardians of the Galaxy members Starhawk and Aleta.

-The Reavers appeared in the 2017 film Logan with their leader Donald Pierce portrayed by Boyd Holbrook.
+The Reavers appeared in the 2017 film Logan, with their leader Donald Pierce portrayed by Boyd Holbrook.

 Publication history

-The Reavers first appeared in Uncanny X-Men #229 and was created by Chris Claremont and Marc Silvestri.
+The Reavers first appeared in the comic title Uncanny X-Men #229 (May 1988) and were created by Chris Claremont and Marc Silvestri.

 Fictional group history

 Looters

-The first group of cyborgs calling themselves the Reavers operated out of an underground complex beneath the ghost town of Cooterman's Creek in North Central Australia.
-The Reavers acted as a commando-style team of thieves, with apparently dozens of members.
-Their base was inexplicably equipped with advanced computers and a sub-basement and tunnel system.
+The original group of cyborgs calling themselves the Reavers operated out of an underground complex beneath the fictional ghost town of Cooterman's Creek in North Central Australia.
+They acted as a commando-style team of thieves, with apparently dozens of members.
+Their base was inexplicably equipped with advanced computers and a sub-basement tunnel system.
 The Reavers coerced the mutant teleporter Gateway to teleport them from Australia to locations around the world to conduct their robberies.
 Informed of the Reavers' existence by Roma, the X-Men defeat the Reavers in battle and expel them from their base, which they then co-opt for their own use.
-The X-Men destroy some of the Reavers and force most of the rest to enter the mystical Siege Perilous to meet unrevealed fates.
+The X-Men destroy some of the Reavers and force most of the rest to enter the Siege Perilous to meet unrevealed fates.
 Only Pretty Boy, Skullbuster, and Bonebreaker escape.